Grievance Procedure for Graduate Studies

 - To start the grievance process, the complainant must submit a written grievance to the Office of Graduate Studies.
 The complaint shall contain a statement of the facts underlying the complaint and specify the provision(s) of the Faculty Code of Conduct, University Senate Code, the University Senate Rules and Regulations, the Code of Student Rights and Responsibilities, or other applicable rule, policy, regulation, or law allegedly violated.
 The complaint shall also indicate the witnesses or other evidence relied on by the complaining party, and copies of any documents relevant to the complaint shall be attached to the complaint.

-- At the time the complaint is submitted to the Dean of Graduate Studies, the complaining party shall provide a copy of the complaint, with accompanying documents, to the respondent(s).
+- At the time the complaint is submitted to the Vice Provost of Graduate Studies, the complaining party shall provide a copy of the complaint, with accompanying documents, to the respondent(s).

 - Upon receipt of the complaint, the Office of Graduate Studies shall contact the respondent to verify that the respondent has received a copy of the complaint and to provide the respondent with a copy of these procedures.